 I stopped buying plastic food storage containers for years.
 I know, plastic food containers are much lighter and cheaper when compare to glass food storage containers.
 However, the potential health risk is the concern that stops me from using them.

 Keep in mind never microwave food and liquid in plastic food containers.
 And never put hot food into plastic food containers.
-Though some plastic food containers are marked microwave-safe, I don’t feel comfortable to use them.
-I don’t like the plastic smell onto the reheated food.
+Though some plastic food containers are marked microwave-safe, I don’t feel comfortable using them.
+I don’t like the plastic smell onto reheated food.

 I love using glass food storage containers to store, freeze and reheat the food without worrying about any potential chemicals leaching into the foods and liquids.

-You might think the glass is more expensive than plastic.
+You might think glass is more expensive than plastic.
 Yes, sure it is.
-But it is a one-time investment which can bring you convenience and save money in the long term.
+But it is a one-time investment that can bring you convenience and save money in the long term.

 6. Single-Use Items

 As a minimalist, I’m trying every effort to be less wasteful.
 I don’t buy single-use items for convenience purposes.

 Single-use items like disposable utensils, coffee cups, plastic straws, bottled water, plastic shopping bags, plastic take-out containers, etc.